wy1iu/DCNets/README.md

   - Download [ImageNet-2012](http://www.image-net.org/) dataset and process the dataset with [TensorFlow-Slim](https://github.com/tensorflow/models/tree/master/research/slim#an-automated-script-for-processing-imagenet-data).

-  - We provide one example with modified Resnet-18 for ImageNet-2012.
+  - We provide one example with the modified Resnet-18 for ImageNet-2012.
 We use TanhConv magnitude function + Cosine angular activation in this implementation.
 The user can replace magnitude function and angular function with the other choices mentioned in the paper or any other customized functions.

 	```Shell
 	cd $DCNET_ROOT/dcnet_imagenet